 Sexting is when someone sends or receives a sexually explicit text, image or video.
 This includes sending 'nude pictures', 'rude pictures' or 'nude selfies'.
 Pressuring someone into sending a nude picture, can happen in any relationship, and to anyone, whatever their age, gender or sexual preference.
 However, once the image is taken and sent, the sender has lost control of the image and these images could end up anywhere.
-By having in their possession, or distributing, indecent images of a person under 18 on to someone else, young people are not even aware that they could be breaking the law as stated as these are also taken as criminal offences.
+By having in their possession or distributing indecent images of a child, a person is breaking the law and committing a criminal offence.